Rawat890/NEXUS/Internet/Lecture5.rst

 TYPES OF NETWORKS
-LAN - Local area network
+LAN - Local area network (limited devices and area like school)

                    [All devices connected have common ip address] ios device- - - - Router - - - -mobile (10.0.0.4)